rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 Re-discover with "Exclude from Device" turned on,
 </li>
 <li>
-Edit manually friendly names as you add/use objects in your Home Assistant dashboard.
+Manually edit friendly names as you add/use objects in your Home Assistant dashboard.
 This is probably the easiest if you only have a few objects exported into Home Assistant.
 </li>
 <li>